🕖Latest Change: Oct 7, 2023 – ⎙Published: Jul 9, 2017.

 You already know about drinking water and losing weight.
 Good.

 But it’s a complicated problem.
-Many things contribute and there’s lots you could do.
+Many things contribute and there are lots you could do.
 Some things matter more for some people than others.
 You’ll have to research this for yourself.
 But here’s a summary:

 -if you’re inclined, become a vegetarian and be careful about shrooms and yeast too (that or you’ll have to be very picky about what meats you eat)